lassik/elm-webmidi-ports-minimal/README.md

 [newlandsvalley/elm-comidi](http://package.elm-lang.org/packages/newlandsvalley/elm-comidi/latest) library.
 This
 example used to just dump the raw bytes, but *elm-comidi* is so easy to use that I just added it in :)

+## Future directions

+The Web MIDI API exposes information about connected MIDI devices.
+We could also notify Elm programs of connect/disconnect events and implement MIDI output.

+Right now there is little motivation to do all this extra work since it's not clear what the final form of the Elm Web MIDI support would look like, who should do the work and how it should be integrated into the Elm ecosystem.